gusaiani/gusaiani/README.md

 https://www.toptal.com · Engineering Manager · from July ’18 to March ’20 · React, RoR, Elixir

-#### EmCasa

-https://www.emcasa.com · Co-founder, CTO · from July ’17 to June ’18 · React, Elixir

-#### Poema

-Founder · from January ’13 to May ’18 · React, RoR, jQuery, JS

-#### Niramekko

-Co-founder · from 2006 to 2013

 <hr>

 Feel free to connect with me on <a href="https://linkedin.com/in/gusaiani" target="_blank" rel="noopener noreferrer">LinkedIn</a>.